 Saturday October 13: Ardebil to Tabriz

 A pleasant morning’s drive brings us to Ardebil to visit the magnificent Mausoleum of Sheikh Saffi-eddin Ardebili, a widely revered Sufi Philosopher of the 14th century, who made Ardebil his home.
 He was the forefather of the well-known Safavid Kings of Iran and his mausoleum has been the mecca of thousands of pilgrims and dervishes throughout the centuries.
-Ardebil sits on a high plateau and if the day is clear we should have good views of the snow-capped Mt Sabalan on our way to Tabriz.
+Ardebil sits on a high plateau and if the day is clear we should have good views of Mt Sabalan on our way to Tabriz.
 Overnight Tabriz (B, L, D)